faizuddin/ISB46703/README.md

 # ISB46703 Principles of Artificial Intelligence
-Python notebooks and assessment materials used in ISB46703 course taught at Malaysian Institute of Information Technology (MIIT) UniKL.
+Python notebooks and assessment materials used in ISB46703.
+This is an elective undergraduate course taught at Malaysian Institute of Information Technology (MIIT) UniKL, mainly for Bachelor of Information Technology (Software Engineering) programme.